practicingruby/elemental_ruby/manuscript/002_mixins.md

     >> page.status
     => ["200", "OK"]

-Since the purpose of StringIO is simply to allow you to represent a string as an IO like object, it's pretty clear that these http specific methods are not implemented on StringIO objects directly.
-Instead, they come from a module that adds some attribute accessors for this purpose, called OpenURI::Meta.
+Since the purpose of `StringIO` is simply to allow you to represent a string as an IO like object, it's pretty clear that these http specific methods are not implemented on `StringIO` objects directly.
+Instead, they come from a module that adds some attribute accessors for this purpose, called `OpenURI::Meta`.
 The following code demonstrates how to implement this sort of design.

     module Meta